How to send money using a credit card on a P2P platform

 Link your credit card

-Next, you will need to link your credit card to the platform.
-This requires your credit card number, its expiration date and its CSV number.
+Next, you’ll need to link your credit card to the platform.
+This typically means adding your credit card number, its expiration date and its card verification number (CVV).
+Depending on the platform, you may need to link a debit card to the platform before you’ll see the option to add a credit card.

 Complete the transaction

-Lastly, to complete the transaction, you must initiate the money transfer on the platform and add the recipient’s details, such as their name, phone number or email address.
+Finally, to complete the transaction, you must initiate the money transfer on the platform and add the recipient’s details (such as their username, phone number or email address).
 Usually, the money transfer platform will ask you to confirm the transaction details before officially sending the money.

 Fees and costs involved